yourbasic/int/README.md

   If all are 1, then the element is probably in the set.

-This example from [Wikipedia][wikibloompic] depicts a Bloom filter that consists of 18 bits and uses 3 hash functions.
+Here is a Bloom filter that consists of 18 bits and uses 3 hash functions.

 ![Bloom filter](res/bloom.png)

+*Example from [Wikipedia][wikibloompic].*

 The colored arrows point to the bits that the elements of the set {*x*, *y*, *z*} are mapped to.
 The element *w* is not in the set,